 So, do you fit our general investment criteria?
 Yes, if:

-- your startup is tech-driven, in the seed stage, and has potential for large-scale economic success, and
+- your startup is tech-driven, in the early stage, and has potential for large-scale economic success, and

 - your startup closes a significant gap of access, opportunity or outcome for low income communities and/or communities of color in the U.S., and